-Chambers USA: America’s Leading Lawyers for Business ranked Jerry from 2009 to 2015.
+Since 2009, Chambers USA: America’s Leading Lawyers for Business has recognized Jerry for his work.
 He is active in international business associations and committees promoting the development of commercial law and trade, and he maintains an active pro bono practice.

 He was previously a partner in the investment management practice of an international law firm, where he spent four years as the managing partner of its London office.

 Temple University, Beasley School of Law, 1986, J.D.

 U.S. District Court for the District of Massachusetts

 Ranked, Private Equity: Fund Formation, Massachusetts, Chambers USA (2009–2023)

 Recognized, Private Funds/Hedge Funds Law, Boston, TheBest Lawyers in America (2016–2020, 2022–2024)

 Recommended, Investment fund formation and management: Private equity funds (including venture capital), The Legal 500 US (2015–2019, 2023)